Improved bounds on the zeros of the chromatic polynomial of graphs and claw-free graphs: Claw-free graphs

 In case (1), $T$ is not a tree and therefore it must contain a cycle $C$.
 Since $F$ is a forest the cycle must use the vertex $v$ and two vertices of $U$.
 Since $U$ is independent the cycle has length at least $4$ and therefore $C\setminus vU$ is a path of length at least $2$ and is contained in $F$ and hence $|F|\geq 2$.
-Moreover $|U|$ is at least $2$ since it contains two vertices from $C$ and $F$ intersects $U$ in two vertices.
+Moreover, $F$ consists of at least two non-trivial components.